-Find out as APTN National News follows twelve youth to the Beauford Delta, Northwest Territories.
+Find out as APTN National News follows twelve youth to the Beaufort Delta, Northwest Territories.

 On-the-land they learn from Elders, researchers and leaders on the dramatic shifts seen in the north.